 We all love quality time with family, but QUANTITY time with family can be another story!
-Staying home for weeks on end during the COVID-19 pandemic can make you stressed out, restless and impatient.
+Staying home for weeks on end during the COVID-19 pandemic can make you A Guy’s Guide to Mental Health, restless and impatient.
 Speaking of impatience, working from home with the kids around is the BEST…said no dad ever.

 The good news: You can keep cabin fever, work frustration and boredom in check by making these small, easy changes to your daily routine.

 Taking some belly breaths can help you manage stressful energy.
 Lie flat on your back in an open surface — a couch, a rug, or anywhere you can find amid the household chaos — place one hand on your stomach just above your belly button, and place the other hand on your chest.
 Breathe slowly in through your nose then hold your breath for a second before breathing slowly out through your nose.
 Do this once and you’ll feel better.
 Do it a few more times and cabin fever will melt away like frost on a sunny spring morning.

 This can be as easy as busting out a new recipe.
 You’ll score points with your partner no matter how it turns out — “A” for effort, right? — and at least you won’t have company over!
 Check out these delicious options.
 Another idea: Download a free app and learn a new language.
 That way, when you’re finally able to take that trip down south, you can order tacos like a BOSS!

 Tying flies for fishing, playing a musical instrument, woodworking, playing mini-golf in your living room, and growing a beard (ok that last one’s not really a hobby) are all great examples of things to do when you’re stuck at home.